kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

    this on idle slices first (see "Adding `sharingAffinity` to an in-use slice" below).
-From this point on, the scheduler locks a device when a claim targeting it produces a non-empty CEL extraction; claims whose opaque configs produce no non-empty extractions are filtered out of those devices.
+From this point on, the scheduler locks a device when a claim targeting it produces a non-empty CEL extraction; for requests whose opaque configs produce no non-empty extractions, the device is not a viable option.

 **Why this order**: when the `DRASharingAffinity` gate is OFF on the apiserver, `sharingAffinity` is stripped from incoming ResourceSlice